frame-ancestorsdirective allows you to specify which parent URLs can frame the current resource. Using the

 frame-ancestors directive is to block a page from being framed by other pages.

 X-Frame-Options: deny.
 Specifically this means that the given URI cannot be framed inside a frame or iframe tag.

-Now suppose you want to allow a page to be framed, but only from the same site (same origin).
+Now suppose you want to allow a page to be framed, for example within an iframe, but only from the same site (same origin).
 In this case you can use:

 frame-ancestors 'self' is similar to using

 Now suppose we want to allow https://a.example.com and https://b.example.com to frame our page, we can specify it with

 In addition to

 frame-ancestors directive from a Content-Security-Policy meta tag.
 It must be specified as part of a